Caleb13360/wsrc/README.md

 Comprises of all the apps and serices relating to wsrc
 ## Development
 Run from project directory (C:User/..../wsrc)

+Ensure Docker Desktop is already running, then do
 ```bash
 ./run.bat
 ```